-Infliximab has been reported to be effective in the treatment of refractory AIH, including in a paediatric case (117, 118).
-However, its use as a rescue treatment should be carefully evaluated in view of the potential serious infectious side effects already reported, including hepatoxicity (117).
-Moreover, anti-TNF- α -induced AIH has been reported in adults and children treated for inflammatory bowel disease or other autoimmune conditions (119, 120).
+Infliximab has been reported to be effective in the treatment of refractory AIH, including in a pediatric case (117,118).
+Its use as a rescue treatment, however, should be carefully evaluated in view of the potential serious infectious side-effects already reported, including hepatoxicity (117).
+Moreover, anti-tumor necrosis factor (TNF)- α -induced AIH has been reported in adults and children treated for inflammatory bowel disease or other autoimmune conditions (119,120).
 Better understanding of the role of TNF- α in the pathogenesis of AIH is needed before recommending its use in AIH.

-As patients with AIH have a defect in immunoregulation affecting regulatory T cells (121), sirolimus, a drug that selectively expands regulatory T cells in vivo and in vitro (122) has been used in 4 patients with refractory AIH, with short-term beneficial effect in two of them (123).
+As patients with AIH have a defect in immunoregulation affecting regulatory T cells (121), sirolimus, a drug that selectively expands regulatory T cells in vivo and in vitro (122) has been used in 4 patients with refractory AIH, with short-term beneficial effect in 2 of them (123).

-Interestingly, a recent survey on management of juvenile AIH commissioned by the IAIHG (124) has shown that within the paediatric IAIHG members there is considerable more experience with second-line therapeutic agents, than among the IAIHG adult hepatologist members (125).
+Interestingly, a recent survey on management of juvenile AIH commissioned by the IAIHG (124) has shown that among the pediatric IAIHG members there is considerable more experience with second-line therapeutic agents, than among the IAIHG adult hepatologist members (125).